Meet Calvin Matovu, a twenty-five-year old graduate from Makerere University who recycles wastes and rubbish into charcoal.

 “I asked myself, all this waste we collect and KCCA burns, can’t we reproduce a product out of it?’
 Basing on my knowledge from campus, I came up with the idea of recycling wastes into charcoal.”
 Says Calvin at his factory in Erisa zone, Kyebando.

 He set his plan in motion by gathering jobless youths in his community to create employment for themselves.
 Calvin and his team of seven started reusing wastes, especially organic wastes from agricultural products for example peelings from matooke.
-These are mixed with ash, clay, carbon and water to make a final product.
+These are mixed with ash, clay, carbon, and water to make a final product.

-“At first we did not have market because people were already using charcoal from firewood with no clue about charcoal from wastes.”
+“At first we did not have a market because people were already using charcoal from firewood with no clue about charcoal from wastes.”
 He says.

 The idea of reusing garbage to make charcoal seems so unrealistic until he breaks down the process through which waste can be made useful and environment friendly.

 “The raw materials include banana peelings, paper, clay, cow dung, cassava flour basing on your income level for example one can use clay or cow dung or cassava flour.
-The machines used are: a charring drum, crushing machine and a stick briquette machine.
+The machines used are a charring drum, crushing machine, and a stick briquette machine.
 Peelings are collected and dried then sorted and grinded.
 Then they are burnt and put into the charring drum.
 The binder, which can be either cassava porridge, clay or cow dung is added to the wastes mix and the mixture is then poured into the briquette machine. the last step is to dry the briquettes to produce charcoal.
-This is done in the drying rack.”
+This is done in the drying rack.